fbpx

 Reading Time: 4 minutes

-The IoT stands to revolutionize the food service industry, starting with food safety compliance
+The IoT stands to revolutionize the food service industry, starting with food safety IoT compliance.

 Depositphotos_99387016_m-2015.jpg

 Last month we attended the National Restaurant Association’s annual conference in Chicago.
 It was interesting to see how the food service industry is taking on digital transformation.
-There is still plenty of room for growth in terms of digital transformation for the foodservice industry, but it is primed to take the next step in incorporating more emerging technologies into its business processes.
+There is still plenty of room for growth in terms of digital transformation for the food service industry, but it is primed to take the next step in incorporating more emerging technologies into its business processes, including IoT compliance solutions.

-As of now, most of the digital transformations taking place are customer facing and focused on driving revenue.
-There’s been a flurry of these transformations taking place across the industry in the form of loyalty apps, online ordering, gamification, and proximity based marketing.
-Now that the Internet of Things is maturing, some businesses are beginning to realize how the technology will help them operate more efficiently and improve margins, especially when it comes to food safety compliance.
+As of now, most of the digital transformations taking place are customer-facing and focused on driving revenue.
+There’s been a flurry of these transformations taking place across the industry in the form of loyalty apps, online ordering, gamification, and proximity-based marketing.
+Now that the Internet of Things is maturing, some businesses are beginning to realize how the technology will help them operate more efficiently and improve margins, especially when it comes to food safety IoT compliance.

 The food service industry stands to benefit greatly from the IoT.
 In 2011, the Obama administration signed the Food Safety Modernization Act (FSMA) which made sweeping changes across the industry.
 FSMA aims to improve safety and quality of product for consumers.
 However, the legislation has been challenging for businesses in the space.
 For example, FSMA requires companies to frequently monitor and record temperatures of food prep and storage areas, and these records must be kept for two years.
 Today, most temperature checks are done by hand and can take up to an hour to complete, thus, contributing to higher labor costs.
 As a solution, IoT-based temperature monitoring is a powerful technology that can save businesses money and increase the accuracy of their compliance reporting.